tianhaoz95/peanut_launcher/README.md

 ## A project consists of 1 supervisor and many launchers

 The basic idea is that supervisor will manage how to launch launchers, and launchers will take care of the details of actual launching process.
 The only contract supervisor ask from launcher is that it has a launch method which returns a report (dict) consist of status and details of this launching task.
 This means that you can take any combination of parts from one project and make them into a new project because the supervior doesn't know details about launcher by default, so nothing will break.
+A simplified version of what supervisor and launchers do is shown here:

 ![Supervisor vs. Launcher](https://raw.githubusercontent.com/tianhaoz95/pics/master/supervisor%20vs%20launcher%20-%20Page%201.png)